Questions and Honest Answers

 Salespeople usually get 20% of the profit in the car as a commission on top of their basic wage and then bonuses if they hit targets.
 They usually also get a kickback if you finance with the dealership’s finance as well.
 It’s no secret they are there to make money out of selling cars, and to be fair to them, I’d say 80% of them are typically lovely, warm and wanting to please people.
 If they are not, they will not last long in the industry, so please give them the benefit of the doubt.
 Statistically speaking, you will get a good one.
 However, there are some terrible dealerships out there, and they stand out when you look at experiences on Google Maps.
 One dealer once replied to a negative Google review, saying, “See you in court.”
 That place falls into the 20%.

-What about my Trade Car?
+What About my Trade Car?

 Suppose you have an older Euro car or a car that can be expensive to fix.
 In that case, there will likely be a higher difference in the wholesale price and average selling price, but regardless, let the dealership know that you might sell your car yourself.
 Then, if you don’t have time or patience for a private sale, a few local dealers advertise to buy cars, and if they offer you more than the dealership, you can just get that dealership to pay directly to the dealership you are collecting your car from.
 I have seen this simple trick save my clients thousands.